 Mote Marine Aquarium – Sarasota in Sarasota County

 Mote Marine has two resident manatees, Hugh and Buffett (named after, of course, singer Jimmy Buffett) Both were born into captivity and are trained to help with research projects that gain more information for scientists about their species.
+Hugh and Buffett can’t be released back into the wild so Mote is their permanent home.

 Share on Pinterest!